pavanmanideep/PCFSamples/README.md

 ## How the Validation Works

-The control implements the official Singapore NRIC checksum algorithm:
+The control implements the official Singapore NRIC/FIN checksum algorithm:

 1. **Format Check**: Verifies the format matches `[STFGM][7 digits][Letter]`
 2. **Checksum Calculation**: